-Between July to December 2016, the largest number of persons enrolling in the MFP program and returning to the community was in the Physically Disabled target group (n=74).
-An additional 44 Aged, 14 persons with a DD and 1 individual in the DD/MI group also made this transition back to the community.
-This rate of transitions allowed the MO MFP Program to reach their annual transition goals.
+Between July to December 2017, the largest number of persons enrolling in the MFP program and returning to the community was in the Physically Disabled target group (n=61).
+An additional 37 Aged, 4 persons with a DD also made this transition back to the community.
+While the annual transition goal for the Aged was surpassed, the annual goals for the remaining target groups were not meet.
 Figure 2 shows the cumulative community transitions broken down by target group with the project target goals for each group.
 Transition goals are set by the state.

-Cumulative Transitions as of December 2016 by Target Group
+Cumulative Transitions as of December 2017 by Target Group